Logarithmic double ramification cycles: Introduction

 An element of $\sigma_\Gamma$ is an assignment of nonnegative lengths $\ell(e)$ to the edges $e$ of the graph $\Gamma$.

 If a stable graph $\Gamma'$ is obtained from $\Gamma$ by {\em contracting} a subset $E_0 \subset E(\Gamma)$ of the edges of $\Gamma$, we view the corresponding cone $\sigma_{\Gamma'}$ as the face of $\sigma_\Gamma$ defined by the conditions that $\ell(e_0)=0$ for $e_0 \in E_0$.
-To make the face construction more flexible, recall the notion of a \emph{morphism of stable graphs} encoding a particular way that $\Gamma'$ is obtained from $\Gamma$ by contracting a subset of edges.\footnote{See \cite[Definition 2.5]{Schmitt2020-Intersections} or \cite[Appendix A]{GraberPandharipande} for details.
-A morphism there is called a $\Gamma'$-structure on $\Gamma$.} Part of the data of $\phi$ is an injective map $\phi_E : E(\Gamma') \to E(\Gamma)$ identifying the edges of $\Gamma'$ as edges of $\Gamma$ not contracted by $\phi$.
+To make the face construction more flexible, recall the notion of a \emph{morphism of stable graphs} encoding a particular way that $\Gamma'$ is obtained from $\Gamma$ by contracting a subset of edges.
+See \cite[Appendix A]{GraberPandharipande} for the definition of these morphisms (which are called $\Gamma'$-structures on $\Gamma$ in \cite{GraberPandharipande}).\footnote{See also \cite[Definition 2.5]{Schmitt2020-Intersections} for another exposition of stable graphs and morphisms.} Part of the data of $\phi$ is an injective map $\phi_E : E(\Gamma') \to E(\Gamma)$ identifying the edges of $\Gamma'$ as edges of $\Gamma$ not contracted by $\phi$.
 We then obtain a natural map of cones

 representing $\sigma_{\Gamma'}$ as a face of $\sigma_\Gamma$.